greyspectrum/install-cryptocat/README.md

 This script also creates an additional shell script for launching Cryptocat in /usr/local/bin, so after this installation script runs, you can run Cryptocat at any time by typing `cryptocat` in the terminal, just like any other program.
 You can also launch Cryptocat from the GUI or save it to your dock/launcher, if you prefer.

+IMPORTANT: I'm still debugging one small issue with this script, so please don't try to use it, yet.

 ## Installation

 First, make this script executable: